netrisai/docs/tutorials/gcp-deploy-softgate.rst

 .. image:: images/gcp-firewall-rule.png
   :align: center

 To enable connectivity with other Netris sites, creating the VM instance in the desired VPC is essential.
-Therefore, provision a new VM instance with the **Ubuntu 22.04** operating system installed, utilizing an instance type that meets the minimum hardware requirements of **2** virtual CPUs, **4 GB** of RAM, and **30 GB** of drive space, such as e2-medium or any other type that satisfies these specifications.
+Therefore, deploy a new VM instance with the **Ubuntu 22.04** operating system installed, utilizing an instance type that meets the minimum hardware requirements of **2** virtual CPUs, **4 GB** of RAM, and **30 GB** of drive space, such as e2-medium or any other type that satisfies these specifications.
 From the Advanced Networking options enable ``IP forwarding`` and specify the previously created ``allow-all`` network tag.

 .. image:: images/gcp-softgate-deployed.png
   :align: center